 Alternatively, if you are on a comprehensive CMS such as WordPress, you can use a plugin to optimize the size and quality of images across the site automatically.
 However, you may have much less control over the compression.
-When optimizing images manually you can cater the image quality, size, and aspect ratio to suite your needs.
+When optimizing images manually you can cater to the image quality, size, and aspect ratio to suit your needs.

 The image format is also important.
 Because some file formats are incompatible with certain browsers and CMS platforms.
 The most popular and compatible file formats for websites are as follows: